 Acetylcholine and GABA

 GABA, its counterpart, does the opposite, telling the brain to sleep (3).
 GABA is the primary inhibitory neurotransmitter in the central nervous system.
 Basically, GABA tells neurons to calm down and stop firing as much.
-When there is a deficiency of GABA it is hard to fall asleep (6).
+When there is a deficiency of GABA, it is hard to fall asleep (6).

 While acetylcholine is not inhibited while we are in NREM sleep, it actually is more active in REM sleep than when we are awake!
 Twice as much of it is in the brain as when we are conscious (3).

 It is important to note that serotonin actually counteracts the activity of acetylcholine.
-So since REM sleep requires extremely high levels of acetylcholine to get into. increasing serotonin levels can prevent REM activity (3).
+So since REM sleep requires extremely high levels of acetylcholine to get into, increasing serotonin levels can prevent REM activity (3).

 The reduction of acetylcholine in NREM sleep is fundamental to how the brain consolidates its long-term memories.
 To move information from the hippocampus (where most short-term memories are stored, it being a sort of brain central station for all information collected) to the neocortex requires the absence of this neurotransmitter.
-SWS could just be a way to lower this chemical to allow such a transfer to happen (3).
+SWS might just be a way to lower this chemical to allow such a transfer to happen (3).

 A lot of the time, people can’t sleep.
 Either it is hard to fall asleep (3), wake up in the middle of the night with some frequency (3) or wake up really, really early no matter when sleep begins (3).
 This can easily lead to sleep deficiency.

 One of the surprising findings of sleep science, however, is the fact that much of what insomniacs perceive as a lack of sleep is actually in their heads.
 Because they are stressed about not being able to sleep, they incorrectly believe that their sleep time is less compared to what they actually get (2).